inspec/inspec-aws/docs/resources/aws_ec2_eip_association.md

 ### be_available

-Check if the IP address is available.
+Check if the entity is available.

     describe aws_ec2_eip_association(association_id: 'ASSOCIATION_ID') do
       it { should be_available }